PaulCaruana/SiteMinderCodingChalledge/README.md

 ## Run application

-Please ensure that MAILGUN_API_KEY=apiKey and SENDGRID_API_KEY=apiKey are set up as environment variables on server before running
+Please ensure that MAILGUN_API_KEY and SENDGRID_API_KEY are set up as environment variables on server before running

 ```
 npm start (when deployed to server)